AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-04/drm-hurts-paying-customers.md

 >
 > Ultimately, it's up to each individual to make their own choices about how they consume and access digital content.
 However, it's important to recognize the potential consequences of those choices and to support the creation and distribution of content in a legal and ethical manner.

-But technically I did not "pirate" since I have a Netfix subscription, I just downloaded it from torrents that allow me to stream at 4K, right?
+But technically I did not "pirate" since I have a Netflix subscription, I just downloaded it from torrents that allow me to stream at 4K, right?

 > Downloading content from torrents without proper authorization or payment is still considered piracy, even if you have a Netflix subscription.
 The fact that you obtained the content from an unauthorized source, rather than through Netflix's licensed distribution channels, means that you did not pay for the right to use that content.
 >